Implementation of model predictive control for tracking in embedded systems using a sparse extended ADMM algorithm: Solving MPCT using extended ADMM

 \section{Solving MPCT using extended ADMM}

 This section describes how problem \eqref{eq:MPCT} is solved using Algorithm \ref{alg:EADMM}.
 The objective is to develop a memory and computationally efficient algorithm so that it can be implemented in an embedded system.
 To this end, we recast problem \eqref{eq:MPCT} so that steps \ref{alg:EADMM:step:z_1}, \ref{alg:EADMM:step:z_2} and \ref{alg:EADMM:step:z_3} are easy to solve following a similar approach to the one taken in \cite{Krupa_TCST_20}.
 Algorithm \ref{alg:EADMM:MPCT} shows the particularization of Algorithm \ref{alg:EADMM} that results from this effort.
-One of the key aspects of this algorithm is that its memory requirements and its computational complexity per iteration grow linearly with the prediction horizon $N$.